 I had a brief drive in one of these, and the contrast to my Turbo Coupe was pretty stark.
 In fact, they are pretty much polar opposites despite their similar genres.
 For better or worse, the TC felt lighter, delicate and nimbler; the Supra, almost Mercedes-solid and far more unflappable over broken pavement, thanks to its four-wheel independent suspension.

 The biggest difference, however, was underhood.
-The TC’s little ex-Pinto four was horrendously thrashy the minute it hit 4,000 rpm; above that, it inflicted pain much like a rev-limiter.
+The TC’s little ex-Pinto four was thrashy when it hit 4500 rpm; above that, it inflicted pain much like a rev-limiter.
 Its power comes on in a brief mini-burst of turbo boost, unlike the steady, smooth flow of power of the comparatively refined and sophisticated Supra engine–and not at all unlike the silky-smooth six in the W124 300E that eventually replaced the Turbo Coupe in ’85.
 Now that’s a decision about which I have no regrets.